JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 <span class="multi-language-span" data-lang="kotlin">
 `build.gradle.kts`
 </span>
 Gradle build file with the following contents:
 [[include pages-includes/docs/tutorials/native/basic-kotlin-native-app-codeblocks-code.md]]

-You may also download prepared project sources directly from [[include pages-includes/docs/tutorials/native/basic-kotlin-native-app-codeblocks-link.md]]
+The prepared project sources can be directly downloaded from [[include pages-includes/docs/tutorials/native/basic-kotlin-native-app-codeblocks-link.md]]

-Depending on the target platform, we use different [functions](/docs/reference/building-mpp-with-gradle.html), e.g. `macosX64`, `mingwX64`, `linuxX64`,
-to create the Kotlin target.
-The function name is the platform which we compile our code for.
-These functions optionally take the target name as a parameter, which is `"native"` in our case.
-The specified target name is used to generate the source paths and task names in the project.

-We need to create an empty
+Now need to create an empty
 <span class="multi-language-span" data-lang="kotlin">
 `settings.gradle.kts`
 </span><span class="multi-language-span" data-lang="groovy">
 `settings.gradle`
 </span>
 file in the project root directory.

+Depending on the target platform, we use different [functions](/docs/reference/building-mpp-with-gradle.html), e.g. `macosX64`, `mingwX64`, `linuxX64`, `iosX64`,
+to create the Kotlin target.
+The function name is the platform which we compile our code for.
+These functions optionally take the target name as a parameter, which is `"native"` in our case.
+The specified _target name_ is used to generate the source paths and task names in the project.

 By the convention, all sources are located in the `src/<target name>[Main|Test]/kotlin` folders.
 It creates _main_ and _test_ source sets for every target.
 Let's place the `hello.kt`